Last updated 5th March 2021

 They were commissioned by the House of Bishops following three years’ work by an LLF Coordinating Group of more than 40 people from across the Church.
 Bishop Jill served as one of the seven bishops on that Group.
 She has contributed to the content of the book and its accompanying 30+ hours of films, podcasts and the LLF course itself.

 They are intended to initiate a process of whole Church discernment, learning and engagement in 2021 within a clear timeframe.
 This will, in turn, contribute to the Bishops’ discernment of a way forward in relation to questions of human identity, sexuality, relationships and marriage.

-In his letter Bishop Julian says: "As a Diocese, we now join with the rest of the Church in entering a period of engaging, listening and learning which will continue right through 2021.
+In a letter to parishes (also reflected to parishes in a Parish Update ebulletin story) Bishop Julian says: "As a Diocese, we now join with the rest of the Church in entering a period of engaging, listening and learning which will continue right through 2021.

 "While parishes can, of course, do their own discernment work it is my hope that we can also support and facilitate discussions and reflection across the Diocese, in groups and individually.

 "The LLF Resources give opportunity to engage graciously with those who think differently from us, on issues which are deeply significant to us as a Diocesan family and in our wider society.

 "I join with my colleagues in the House of Bishops in hoping these resources will provide a foundation for open, honest and gracious listening, learning and discussions from people of all points of view."